 This week I finally remembered AND ordered some for myself.
 (I’m still obsessed with this other tea, too.)
 I am going to be berry-tea-refreshed for days.

 We’ve been using this solar recovery spray for years now, ever since a friend gifted us some.
 I was super stingy with that first bottle because: What were we going to do when we ran out??

 Thankfully I discovered we could just order it ourselves.
 Now we use it constantly, because some of us turn into lobsters if we even think about the sun too hard.
 And just like that, sunburn stress is gone.
 Or at least… lessened.
 I’ll take that.

 At the beginning of this year, I gave myself a New Year’s reading list.
 My list had a theme and everything.
 Guess what happened?
 I actually read the books.
 All in a row.
 It was fantastic.

 So far I think my summer reading theme is “good books.”
 Can that be a theme?

 In between projects and family time, I’m giving myself permission to slow way down.
-That looks like taking a break from some of my usual writing, bringing back old favorites from the summer archives on this site, and giving myself a pass when I can’t get to everything.
+That looks like taking a break from some of my usual writing, and giving myself a pass when I can’t get to everything.
 That way I’m able to actually be creative and energized the rest of the time.